asbsoft/yii2module-contactform_3_170124/README.md

     AdminController::$adminPath = Yii::$app->params['adminPath'];
 Default is AdminController::$adminPath = 'admin'.

-Now only one such module or it's successor can add to system.
+Now only one such module or its' successor can add to system.

 Contact form can be used inside other web page by AJAX, for example:
 ```php